CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 * Manage the daemonSet resource
 * Accept resource queries from all tenant partitions

 For now, only the node, node-lease, daemonSet and their dependent resources under system space are supported.
-Technically a resource manager can do all things, but limit its responsibility to nodes and daemonSets.

 A resource manager contains the following components: